 8 Natural Ways to Improve Blood Circulation in Legs

 Blood thinners and other medications can be a critical part of managing poor circulation and accompanying medical conditions.
-However, there are also complementary lifestyle changes you can make to support your medications, or to simply give your circulation an everyday boost.
+However, there are also complimentary lifestyle changes you can make to support your medications or to simply give your circulation an everyday boost.
 Discover eight natural ways to improve blood circulation in your legs that don’t require medication.

 Sit the right way.

 Sitting comes naturally to mammals of all types, including humans.
 However, just because we sit naturally doesn’t mean we do it correctly.
 Sitting can inhibit your circulation, especially if you cross your legs, sit on your feet or otherwise assume a position that impedes the healthy flow of blood.
 Try not to cross your legs for more than a few minutes at a time, and instead sit with your legs uncrossed, your weight balanced evenly between your hips and your feet flat on the floor.

 Elevate your legs.

 Elevating your legs above the level of your heart encourages blood and other fluids to return to the core, keeping them from pooling in your feet and reducing your risk of swelling and developing a blood clot.
 To achieve the proper position, lie flat on your back, with tilted thighs, a bent knee, and slightly angled calves.
 A leg elevation pillow can help you hold this position while you watch TV or take a nap.